Europa_Valencia_hoofdafbeelding

 Valencia, along with Barcelona and Madrid, is one of Spain's largest cities.
 Besides modern buildings, you'll also find beautiful historic buildings and several sandy beaches.
 Valencia is also easy to explore in a weekend, making it the perfect destination for a city break.

-Transport
+Transport in Valencia

 With a Valencia Tourist Card, you can use the city's public transport for 24, 48, or 72 hours.
 This card is useful for traveling to and from the airport and also using public transport within Valencia.
 You'll also receive discounts at various museums and activities, and you can even visit some attractions for free.